 Housing & Neighbourhoods (The Quick Tour)

-From limestone heritage homes near the lake to modern condos and family-friendly streets just a short ride away, there’s a wide range of options.
-Proximity to Queen’s and RMC keeps rental demand steady; the broader region offers rural retreats, village main streets, and waterfront pockets if you like a little elbow room.
+There are many housing choices, from historic limestone homes by the lake to contemporary condos and streets perfect for families, all easily accessible.
+Proximity to Queen’s and RMC keeps rental demand steady; the broader region offers rural retreats, village principal streets, and waterfront pockets if you like a little elbow room.

 -